oluwafenyi/bitbotcket/README.md

     * `SLACK_TOKEN`: Obtained above
     * `SLACK_CHANNEL`: Channel name where you want the bot to write updates to.
     * `WHEN_TO_RUN`: The time of day when you want the script to run in a HH:MM format.
 Note that the time used is local to the server where this script runs.
+Docker containers are usually timed in UTC+0
 * Build and run with docker:
 `docker build -t bitbotcket:latest . && docker run -it bitbotcket:latest`